Digital Marketing After 12th Commerce

 Step 1: Complete a Structured Digital Marketing Course

-Enroll in a course that covers SEO, Google Ads, Meta Ads, content marketing, analytics, and email marketing — all in one curriculum.
-Avoid courses that only teach theory; look for live projects and certifications.
+Enrol in a course that covers SEO, Google Ads, Meta Ads, content marketing, analytics, email marketing, and AI tools — with live projects, not theory-only delivery.
 Our Digital Marketing Course After 12th is built around hands-on learning with real-brand campaign practice.
+For the full list of skills covered, see our digital marketing skills guide.

 Step 3: Build a Portfolio — Not a Resume

 Create a personal blog and practise SEO on it.
-Run a ₹500 Meta Ads test campaign and document the results.
+Run a ₹500 Meta Ads test campaign and document ROAS, CPL, and conversion rate.
 Manage the social media of a local business for free.
-One real case study outperforms ten lines of a resume.
+One real case study with measurable business outcomes outperforms ten lines of a resume.

-Step 5: Specialise and Scale (Month 7 Onwards)
+Step 5: Specialise in Your Commerce-Aligned Channel (Month 7 Onwards)

-After your internship, double down on one specialisation — SEO, performance marketing, or content.
-Depth beats breadth in the first two years of a digital marketing career.
+After your internship, double down on one of these three channels.
+Depth beats breadth in the first two years of any digital marketing career.
+Specialists in these channels routinely earn ₹10–20 LPA within three to five years.

 Scope and Salary of Digital Marketing After 12th Commerce in India